risscasey/AppDevlopmentSummative/README.md

 ## Project Installation

 This repository is the back end version of our project.
 If cloning this reposity, you will have to also have a server running and have it connected to mongodb.
-The repo for our server is located [here](https://github.com/risscasey/AppDevelopmentSummative-FE).
+The repo for our front end is located [here](https://github.com/risscasey/AppDevelopmentSummative-FE).

 ### Installation
 To install everything needed for this project you need to have a stable version of Node JS and NPM installed on your computer or server;